 Discounts for children

 As mentioned before, kids under the age of 3 travel for free with megabus and National Express.
-On Eurolines UK services, discounted rates for children are available but they depend on which route is travelled and in which country.
+On FlixBus services, discounted rates for children are available but they depend on which route is travelled and in which country.
 If you’re a frequent traveller and you have your kids with you a lot, then you should look into purchasing the National Express Family Coach Card.
-You can get the Family1Plus1 discount card for £8 a year, which allows you to take one kid for free every time you travel.
-If you have two kids, then go for the Family2Plus2 Coach Card for £16 and take two kids with you for free.
+You can get the Family1Plus1 discount card for £8 a year.
+This allows you to take one kid for free every time you travel.
+If you have two kids, then go for the Family2Plus2 Coach Card for £16.
+Then, you can take two kids with you for free.

 An overview over the coach companies’ discounts for children